-Merit Compensation - On an annual basis, the Executive Director will recommend for approval of the Board of Directors an allocation of funds for merit compensation increases for the staff.
-A maximum percentage salary increase will be set for those employees with exceptional performance evaluations.
+Merit, COLA and other Incentive - Based Compensation - On an annual basis, the Executive Director may recommend for approval by the Board of Directors an allocation of funds for cost of living adjustments (COLA), merit compensation, and/or incentive-based increases for the staff.
 Employees shall be compensated according to job performance as determined through the performance management process.
+The Executive Director shall approve any compensation increase in advance of its implementation.